-For the nine months ended March 31, 2020 and 2019, payroll and related costs and share-based payments accounted for \$207.1 million and \$195.5 million, respectively, representing 68.1% and 69.7%, respectively, of our revenue in those periods.
-For the fiscal years ended June 30, 2019 and 2018, payroll and related costs and share-based payments accounted for \$258.7 million and \$261.3 million, respectively, representing, 70.2% and 76.4%, respectively, of our revenue in those periods.
+For the fiscal years ended June 30, 2020, 2019, and 2018, payroll and related costs and share-based payments accounted for \$276.6 million, \$258.7 million, and \$261.3 million respectively, representing, 68.3%, 70.2%, and 76.4%, respectively, of our revenue in those periods.

 Employee benefits expenses in each of the countries in which we operate are a function of the country's economic growth, level of employment and overall competition for qualified employees in the country.
-In several locations including the United States, the Philippines and Pakistan, we have experienced increased labor cost during the fiscal years ended June 30, 2019 and 2018 due to increased demand and greater competition for qualified employees.
-For further details, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Components of Results of Operations-Operating Expenses."
+In several locations including the United States, the Philippines and Pakistan, we have experienced increased labor cost during the fiscal years ended June 30, 2020, 2019, and 2018 due to increased demand and greater competition for qualified employees.
+For further details, see "Item 5A.
+Operating Results - Results of Operations."

 We may not be successful in our attempt to control costs associated with salaries and benefits as we continue to add capacity in locations where we consider wage levels of skilled personnel to be satisfactory.
 We may need to increase employee compensation more than in previous periods to remain competitive in attracting the quantity and quality of employees that our business requires, which may reduce our profit margins and have a material adverse effect on our cash flows, business, financial condition, results of operations and prospects.
-In addition, wage increases or other expenses related to the termination of our employees may reduce our profit margins and have a material adverse effect on our cash flows, business, financial condition, results of operations and prospects.
-If we expand our operations into new jurisdictions, we may be subject to increased operating costs, including higher employee compensation expenses in these new jurisdictions relative to our current operating costs, which could have a negative effect on our profit margin.
+In addition, wage increases or other expenses related to the termination of our employees may reduce our profit margins and have a material adverse effect on our cash flows, business, financial condition, results of operations into new jurisdictions, we may be subject to increased operating costs, including higher employee compensation expenses in these new jurisdictions relative to our current operating costs, which could have a negative effect on our profit margin.